carleton-spacehogs/bioinformatics-carleton/pages/protocols/week3.md

 We're almost done.
 But first we're going to see an example of how we might analyze this kind of data.

-#### 16. COG categories
+#### 36. COG categories
 First, there's a text file on the server that assigns every single COG in the COG database to a specific gene category, like `Translation, ribosomal structure, and biogenesis`.
 You can see it by typing this:

 ```
 less /usr/local/data/Python_scripts/COG_numbers_categories_annotations.txt
 ```

-#### 17. Getting COG categories of your genes
+#### 37. Getting COG categories of your genes
 Let's say you want to know how many of the genes in your dataset are responsible for translation, how many are for energy metabolism, how many are viruses, etc. Fortunately, there is a magic script available for you to do that on the server.
 Change directories into wherever your Prokka results are and type this:

 ```
 get_ORF_COG_categories.py [name of your Prokka tsv file]
 ```
 And voilà!
 You'll get a new file that ends in `_cog_categories.txt` with a list of all the different COG categories and the number of genes that fall into that category.
 Some of the COGs fall into multiple categories, denoted with, for example, `Signal_transduction_mechanisms/Transcription`.
 Imagine the possibilities!
 You can investigate so many questions about gene function in your dataset!
-Or, you know, answer Critical Thinking Question number 6 below.
+(Or, you know, answer Critical Thinking Question number 6 below.)

-#### 18. Share your data
+#### 38. Share your data
 Please copy your COG categories file into the shared class folder so others can access it, and while you're at it, change the name so it's easily recognizable.
 For example:
 ```
-cp PROKKA09252019_cog_categories.tsv /Accounts/Genomics_Bioinformatics_shared/ERR590988_cog_categories.txt
+cp PROKKA09252019_cog_categories.tsv /Accounts/Genomics_Bioinformatics_shared/PROKKA_results/ERR590988_cog_categories.txt
 ```
 Obviously, please substitute the names of your own files for the ones listed above.

-#### 19. Exit
+#### 39. Exit

 When you are all done with your work on the server, you can log off the server by typing: